-YSA is a program for young adults, ages 16 to 24, providing a multi-layered, multi-leveled approach to delivering a thorough education and training opportunity to Out of School Youth.
-The goal of YSA is to provide job placement into a high-demand career field in the state of GA.
+Youth Success Academy (YSA) is a program for young adults ages 16 to 24.
+It provides a multi-layered, multi-leveled approach to delivering a thorough education and training opportunity to out-of-school Youth.
+YSA aims to provide job placement into a high-demand career field in Georgia.